 I am a researcher in the field of neuroscience.
 I am studying the role and selectivity of feedback in sensory circuits, using psychophysics, electrophysiology (EEG/MEG), neuroimaging (fMRI) and computational modeling.
 I obtained my PhD (with the highest honours) from Centre de Recherche Cerveau and Cognition, CNRS under the supervision of Rufin VanRullen in Toulouse, France.
-Now I am a postdoc researcher in Donders Institute for Brain, Cognition and Behaviour, under the supervision of Floris de Lange in Nijmegen, the Netherlands.
+Then, I joined Donders Institute for Brain, Cognition and Behaviour, and worked as a postdoc researcher under the supervision of Floris de Lange in Nijmegen, the Netherlands.
+In 2019, I got a faculty position in the School of Psychology, South China Normal Unviersity.

 Postdoctoral Scholar on a Fyssen post-doctoral study grant Supervisor: Floris de Lange